nudicoinchain/nudicoin/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the fsocietyd tests manually, launch `src/test/test_fsociety`.
+To run the nudid tests manually, launch `src/test/test_nudi`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the fsocietyd tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the nudid tests.

-To add more fsocietyd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more nudid tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the fsociety-qt tests manually, launch `src/qt/test/test_fsociety-qt`
+To run the nudi-qt tests manually, launch `src/qt/test/test_nudi-qt`

-To add more fsociety-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more nudi-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_fsociety has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_nudi has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_fsociety --log_level=all --run_test=getarg_tests
+    test_nudi --log_level=all --run_test=getarg_tests

-... or to run just the doublefsociety test:
+... or to run just the doublenudi test:

-    test_fsociety --run_test=getarg_tests/doublefsociety
+    test_nudi --run_test=getarg_tests/doublenudi

-Run `test_fsociety --help` for the full list.
+Run `test_nudi --help` for the full list.

 ### Note on adding test cases